-SAVE provides specialized high school programs for students who are in 11th and 12th grade and are behind in credit or have already dropped out of high school.
-SAVE accepts student enrollments year-round.
-Applications may be picked up at your counselor's office or downloaded online.
-Walk-ins are welcome to complete application packet and schedule an appointment for interview.
-Final recommendation for acceptance into SAVE is determined after completed application, student and parent interview and all required documents (immunization record, transcript, etc.) are turned into the front office.
-SAVE High School offers a personalized education path for each of our students.
-Instead of the traditional one-size-fits-all classroom, we seek to motivate and encourage students to be independent learners.
-Our blended-learning model provides teacher-directed instruction, small group learning opportunities and/or online academic assignments.
+S.A.V.E. is an alternative high school offering a personalized educational path for 11th and 12th grade students who are behind in credit or who are not currently enrolled.
+As we seek to motivate and encourage students to become independent learners, student involvement is imperative in achieving academic success.
+Our blended-learning model provides teacher-directed instruction and small group learning opportunities.
 Students are evaluated monthly and expected to demonstrate academic and vocational progress.
 As a result, each student receives individualized instruction and support from our teachers and staff.
-This personal attention and guidance are often the crucial ingredient to student success.
-Students are required to hold a part time job or volunteer for a minimum of 20 hours per week and/or attend a class at King Tech High to fulfill their vocational expectation.
-Work experience and vocational training are counted as elective credit and serve as half of the student's educational day.
-The requirements for graduation from SAVE High School are the same as the requirements for all secondary high schools in the Anchorage School District.
-Upon completion students receive an ASD high school diploma
+Students must hold a part-time job and/or be enrolled at King Tech High School to fulfill their vocational expectations.
+Work experience and vocational training are counted as elective credits and serve as half of the student's educational day.
+The requirements for graduation at S.A.V.E High School are the same as the requirements for all secondary high schools in the Anchorage School District.
+Upon completion, students receive an ASD high school diploma.